 I teach you how to have a lobster bake at home.
 This is an ideal meal for entertaining.
 Make ahead, easy clean up, and LOBSTER!

 Summer in New England means one thing – LOBSTER!
-From June until September we have a lot of house guests.
+From June until September we have a lot of family and friends visiting us.
 It’s funny, we’ve lived all over the country and no one ever really wanted to visit us before.
 Now that we live on Cape Cod, everyone all of the sudden wants to see us.
 Hmmm…. interesting….
+If you plan to visit, don’t miss out on exploring local attractions as highlighted in our guide on 5 Things to Do in Falmouth, MA.

 - 1 1/2 pound lobsters with lemon wedges